 Is the color important?

-The government website specifies the color #0066FF, which is the color shown below.
+For now, the government website specifies the color #0066FF, which is the color shown below.

 This color matches neither the U.S. nor the Cuban flag.